mctiger/bow-and-arrow/README.md

 This game is a remake of the old Win95 game named Bow & Arrow.
 This remake is entireley written in Common Lisp.
-This package has just 2 dependencies : lispbuilder-sdl, cl-fad.
+This package depends on lispbuilder-sdl.
-You can get lispbuilder-sdl and cl-fad with [Quicklisp](http://www.quicklisp.org).
+You can get lispbuilder-sdl with [Quicklisp](http://www.quicklisp.org).

 ## Usage :
 ```